Master of Education

 Technology Fee Per Course: $100 (fall, spring, summer)

-While there is no institutional aid, C-SC students can complete a Free Application for Federal Student Aid (FAFSA) to determine eligibility for Pell grants, subsidized and unsubsidized loans.
-To apply for Federal Aid, visit FAFSA.ed.gov.
+C-SC students can complete a Free Application for Federal Student Aid (FAFSA) to determine eligibility for unsubsidized loans.
+Go to studentaid.gov/h/apply-for-aid/fafsa to apply for federal aid.

-For graduation requirements, refer to the academic catalog published in the year you began the program.
+For graduation requirements and course listing, refer to the academic catalog published in the year you began the program.